 An agency ETAT representative will be responsible for coordinating and performing all agency actions to satisfy the statutory obligations of the representative's agency with respect to the planning and implementation of transportation projects.
-This responsibility will require diverse and excellent skills, and especially the ability to function effectively within the agency and to coordinate with other members in the ETAT.
+This responsibility will require diverse and excellent communication skills, and especially the ability to function effectively within the agency and to coordinate with other agencies in the ETAT.
 ETAT representatives will be involved with the full spectrum of agency actions related to transportation projects.
-The person selected for ETAT consequently should be:
+The person selected as ETAT representative should be:

-- Well-versed in the statutory authority and obligations of the agency - Knowledgeable of the agency actions required at each phase of agency involvement (e.g., planning, NEPA process, permitting, construction, post-construction, monitoring) - Able to perform and understand comprehensive environmental impact analyses - Respected within the agency; accorded access to key decision makers; able to achieve informed consent internally within the agency and entrusted to present an opinion or recommendations on behalf of the agency - Cognizant of the different, yet related, perspectives of other agencies and able to create solutions and function as a problem solver - Effective in dispute resolution functions within the ETAT - Proficient in computer usage, including the Internet - An effective verbal and written communicator

-Able to anticipate agency actions required as projects proceed through phases and to prepare those responsible for a prompt, efficient participation in the project to minimize delays.
+- Well-versed in the statutory authority and obligations of the agency - Knowledgeable of the agency actions required at each phase of agency involvement (e.g., planning, NEPA process, permitting, construction, post-construction, monitoring) - Able to perform and understand comprehensive environmental impact analyses - Respected within the agency; accorded access to key decision makers; able to achieve informed consent internally within the agency and entrusted to present an opinion or recommendations on behalf of the agency - Cognizant of the different, yet related, perspectives of other agencies and able to create solutions and function as a problem solver - Effective in dispute resolution functions within the ETAT - Proficient in computer usage, including the Internet - An effective verbal and written communicator - Able to anticipate agency actions required as projects proceed through phases and to prepare those responsible for a prompt, efficient participation in the project to minimize delays.

-Persons having most of the above attributes will be dynamic and motivated within the agency.
-Through their previous agency successes they will have achieved a level of recognition, trust, and effectiveness that will enable their success as an ETAT representative.
-They will regard the appointment as an ETAT representative as acknowledgement by agency leadership of their success.
+Persons possessing these attributes will be dynamic and motivated within the agency.
+Through their previous agency successes they will have achieved a level of recognition, trust, and effectiveness that will ensure their success as an ETAT representative.
+Appointment as an ETAT representative is considered an acknowledgement by agency leadership of their successful contribution to the agency's mission.
 Their subsequent actions as the agency ETAT representative should receive high visibility and endorsement by agency leaders to ensure that this position is highly sought after in the future.

-If an agency ETAT representative is unable to perform their duties, the agency will identify an alternate ETAT representative to complete the agency's regulatory or resource review responsibilities in the agreed upon timeframes.
+If an agency ETAT representative is unable to perform their duties, the agency will identify an alternate ETAT representative to complete the agency's regulatory or resource review responsibilities in the agreed upon time frames.